danorel/ardoingo/README.md

-# foobar
+# ardoingo

-foobar is a Python project for dealing with ...
+ardoingo is a Python project for dealing with Arduino UNO experiments with Machine Learning

 ## Installation & Contributing